 Private Asset Delivery

 Most enterprise software includes private assets including Docker images, license data and more.
 When using Ship, the license key (and installation script) provided to your customer grants them read-only, audited access to these resources for the duration of the license.
-The entitlement to download these resources can be revoked at any time.
+The license/entitlement to download these resources can be revoked at any time.

 The next section of this guide will walk you through packaging a sample nginx stack into a Ship Application and then install and operate it on a Kubernetes Cluster.
 Continue to the next page to get started.